fhildeb/lukso-node-guide/7-monitoring/02-node-exporter.md

 ### 7.2.2 Installing the Node Exporter

+> If you need an explanation of what the Node Exporter does, please have a look at the [Core Tools](./01-core-tools.md) section.

 When it comes to the Installation of the Node Explorer, we first have to get the latest version from the official [Prometheus Webpage](https://prometheus.io/download/#node_exporter).
 As of `May 2023`, the only listed version is `1.5.0`.

 #### Download Github Package